-Purpose and Eligibility.
-Longevity Compensation is granted to full time and minimum full time regular employees based on-upon their consecutive years of full time and/or minimum full-time service.
-Part time and casualCasual employees are not granted longevity compensation.
+1. Purpose and Eligibility.
+Longevity Compensation is granted to regular employees based upon their consecutive years of service.
+Casual employees are not granted longevity compensation.

 2. Amount Granted.
-The amount of longevity compensation granted to an eligible employees varies with the number of consecutive years of service from their anniversary date as shown in the following schedule:
+The amount of longevity compensation granted to an eligible employee varies with the number of consecutive years of service from their anniversary date as shown in the following schedule:

-5-9 Years of Service = \$150

-10-14 Years of Service = \$300

-15-19 Years of Service = \$450

-20 Years Plus of Service = \$600
+5-9 Years of Service = \$150 10-14 Years of Service = \$300 15-19 Years of Service = \$450 20 Years Plus of Service = \$600

 3. Payment Schedule.
-Longevity compensation payments will beare paid out to eligible employees during on the first payday following the employee's anniversary date.
+Longevity compensation payments are paid out to eligible employees on the first payday following the employee's anniversary date.
 Seasonal employees receive longevity as outlined under the seasonal employee definition.